-For elliptic problems, the linear systems are large, sparse and s.p.d.
-These properties already helped to use the CG method for the iterative solution.
+For elliptic problems, the linear systems are large, sparse and symmetric positiv definite (s.p.d.).
+These properties already were necessary to use the CG method for the iterative solution.
 However, the convergence properties depend on the condition number.
 We recall again that the usual stiffness matrix behaves as (see Section 10.1)